Skip to main content

 • Example:

-• The RPA Mirror: Parameters are exactly like Input Parameters in an RPA sub-flow.
+• The RPA Mirror: Parameters are exactly like Input Parameters in an RPA workflow.
 They allow the same set of actions to be customized based on what data you pass into it (e.g., passing a specific "Username" into a login sub-flow).

 Return Values: Getting Results Back